 DPIAs are an important tool for managing the privacy and data protection risks for your 'riskier' processing operations.
 Going through the process provides evidence that you thought about these risks and chose justifiable means for managing them.
 When the EDPS checks how your EUI complies with its data protection obligations, you can be sure that we will have a look at your DPIAs.
-Failure to do DPIAs when required may result in an administrative fine against your EUI, in case the EDPS will receive this power in the outcome of the legislative process.
+Failure to do DPIAs when required may result in an administrative fine against your EUI.

-For especially difficult cases, you proceed to prior consultation to the EDPS; when replying, the EDPS will give further guidance on how to ensure compliance with data protection rules.
+For particularly difficult cases, you proceed to prior consultation to the EDPS; when replying, the EDPS will give further guidance on how to ensure compliance with data protection rules.
 In keeping with the 'accountability' spirit of the new Regulation, we do not expect that there will be many prior consultations.
-Definitely, there will be fewer prior consultations than there used to be prior checks under the old Regulation.
+Definitely, we expect that there will be fewer prior consultations than prior check notifications under the old Regulation.